Bryan Reynolds Preview, Player Props: Pirates vs. Braves

 Bryan Reynolds At The Plate

-- Reynolds has 132 hits to go with a slugging percentage of .458, both of which rank first among Pittsburgh hitters this season.
+- Reynolds has 135 hits to go with a slugging percentage of .467, both of which lead Pittsburgh hitters this season.

-- Reynolds enters this game on a nine-game hitting streak.
-During his last games, he's hitting .278.
+- Among the qualifying batters in MLB action, he ranks 57th in batting average, 76th in on-base percentage, and 44th in slugging.

-- In 73.0% of his 126 games this season, Reynolds has picked up at least one hit.
-He's also had 31 multi-hit games.
+- Reynolds is batting .368 with one homer during his last games and is riding a 10-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.